-The riskier the trade the greater the P/L.
+The higher the delta the greater the total return.

-None of the 54 strategies outperformed a buy and hold SPY portfolio.
+None of the 54 strategies outperformed a buy and hold SPY with regard to total return.

 Through this study we can compare two risk management strategies, namely early management and stop losses.

 It appears that managing positions early, in general, outperforms using stop losses.
 It also appears that using stop losses, in general, outperforms holding till expiration.

 Have your ideas professionally backtested.